Frequently Asked Questions

-CleanCapital offers ownership interests in pools of clean energy projects.
+CleanCapital offers debt structures for and ownership interests in pools of clean energy projects.
 Summaries of investment opportunities can be accessed through the website.
-Once you’ve decided to make an investment, simply click ‘Invest Now’ to review and sign the documents presented.
-Funds are wired seamlessly through the platform.

 What can investors expect?

-CleanCapital investors will have a user-friendly, transparent investment experience.
-They can pick and choose investments without any committed capital.
-Investments that are offered through CleanCapital are operating, cash flowing assets well-suited for long term investors.
+CleanCapital investors will have an easy-to-use, transparent investment experience.
+They can select and analyze investments using CleanCapital’s user-friendly platform.
+Investments that are offered through CleanCapital are backed by operating, cash flowing assets well-suited for long term investors.

 What types of investments are available?